-Based on the relevant calculations the Company's capital requirement in respect to operational risk, as at 31 December 2018, was EUR 47.255, while the risk-weighted exposure was EUR 590.690.
+Based on the relevant calculations the Company's capital requirement in respect to operational risk, as at 31 December 2019, was EUR 113 thousand.

 7. Liquidity risk

 Liquidity risk corresponds to the risk of the Company not being able to meet its cash or collateral requirements as they arise and at a reasonable cost.